Rights of Employees

 Reasonable Accommodations for Pregnancy

-The New Jersey Law Against Discrimination ("LAD") requires employers to provide employees reasonable accommodations for pregnancy.
-That is true whether or not you have a pregnancy-related disability.
+Both the New Jersey Law Against Discrimination ("LAD") and Title VII of the Civil Rights Act of 1964 require employers to provide employees reasonable accommodations for pregnancy.
+That is true whether or not you have been diagnosed with any pregnancy-related disability.

 - Time off for doctor's appointments;